-- 1. Paying by check

-- 2. Auto Withdrawal

-- 3. Having your Part D late enrollment penalty taken out of your monthly Social Security check
+- 1. Paying by check - 2.
+Register at www.hap.org/login and click "Pay My Bill" where you view your invoice and make a onetime payment or set-up recurring payments. - 3.
+Having your plan premium taken out of your monthly Social Security check

-To change your method of payment please contact HAP Customer Service (telephone number on the back cover of this book) and they will be happy to send you the required forms and assist you with the process.
+To select or change your method of payment please contact HAP Customer Service (telephone number on the back cover of this book) and they will be happy to send you the required forms and assist you with the process.